Article: Confident Business Communication Etiquette

 Our communication styles and methods are being stretched to the limit by email, technology, lack of time and demands on our ability to do so much in our days.

 But there are rules of common courtesy that have NOT changed since the inception of humans dealing with each other in a high value way.
-If you want to be a remembered, trusted and respected leader, you will practice these courtesies with every business contact.
+As you become remembered, trusted and a respected leader, you will want to practice these courtesies with every business contact.

-If you take the time to examine what is important to you, we think you will find that they are also the courtesies that you expect in all business communication – actually how you would like to be treated and communicated with.
+When you take the time to examine what is important to you, we think you will find that they are also the courtesies that you expect in all business communication – actually and exactly how you would like to be treated and communicated with.

 Email – not only should you be returning emails in a timely way, but you need to set the context each and every time of why the email is important and what information it is that you want to deliver.
 Spam filters help, but in order to more easily control your email load, you need to be in more control of what you generate yourself.
 In business, be brief, be informational and be gone.